From the Winter 2003 issue

 In an exclusive interview, TIE sat down with the Bush Treasury’s chief macroeconomic strategist, Dr. Richard Clarida.

 John B. Judis, who co-authored the important new book The Emerging Democratic Majority, confronts the recent U.S. election outcome.
-GOP political strategist Jeffrey Bell
+GOP political strategist Jeffrey Bell offers an important alternative explanation.

 Think American bankers are thrilled with the rise of Richard Shelby as the new chair of the U.S. Senate Banking Committee?
 Think again.
 Long-time Washington journalist Robert Novak puts things in perspective.